MrCocoNuat/tiny-chess-960/guide.md

 ### Scrolls

 #### Scroll of Upgrade
 Some divine fortune must have left these scattered across the Dungeon, as if to give any adventurer brave enough to enter a fair shot at claiming its prize.
-Each scroll can infuse a piece of equipment with just the thing it needs to power it up and even decrease its strength requirement. *Exactly one is guaranteed to appear on each ordinary floor.*
+Each scroll can infuse a melee weapon, wand, or armor with just the spark it needs to power it up and even decrease its strength requirement. *Exactly one is guaranteed to appear on each ordinary floor.*
 ```
 STR/UPGRADE: +1 -> -1, +3 -> -2, +5 -> -3, +8 -> -4
 ````